 A few weeks after I’d posted Part 2, we were rudely awoken at 2am one morning, to the hair-raising sounds of a catfight taking place in our lounge.
 I thought this was rather odd, as we lock Pringles inside at night and I wondered if I’d forgotten to lock the flap.
-I slowly crept down the stairs, torch in hand, hair on my neck standing on end yet ready to break up a cat fight.
-I got downstairs and turned on the light, only to find my dear pussycat in a full on yowling match with his own reflection in the lounge window!
-The heavy blackout curtains and bright streetlights were enough to create a perfectly clear reflection of himself in the window.
-Silly cat.
+I slowly crept down the stairs, torch in hand, hair on my neck standing on end, yet ready to break up a cat fight.
+I got downstairs and turned on the light, only to find my dear pussycat in a full on yowling match with his own reflection!
+The heavy blackout curtains in the lounge and bright streetlights were enough to create a perfectly clear reflection of himself in the window.
+Silly cat!

-After frustratingly trying to teach Pringles how to use the new cat flap (he’d used one in South Africa, so this wasn’t a new concept), the silly sausage still hadn’t figured out how to go outside.
-If I let him out through the front door and then closed the door, “locking” him out, he’d come in through the cat flap quite happily but he just couldn’t seem to wrap his head around the fact that it worked both ways and wouldn’t go out the house via the cat flap.
-He’d sit there scratching at the window and waiting for someone (usually me) to hold the flap open before leaping through.
-He had free reign of the townhouse’s small garden during the day but did get locked inside at night, not only for his own safety and my peace of mind (I don’t want him being run over or getting into cat fights) but also for the safety of the NZ noctural wildlife.
+After frustratingly trying to teach Pringles how to use the new cat flap (he’d used one in South Africa, so this wasn’t a completely new concept), the silly sausage still hadn’t figured out how to go outside.
+If I let him out through the front door and then closed the door, “locking” him out, he’d come in through the cat flap quite happily, but he just couldn’t seem to wrap his head around the fact that it worked both ways, and he wouldn’t go out the house via the cat flap.
+He’d sit there scratching at the window, waiting for someone (usually me) to either open a door or hold the cat flap open before leaping through.
+He had free reign of the townhouse’s small garden during the day but did get locked inside at night, not only for his own safety and my peace of mind.
+I don’t want him being run over or getting into cat fights, and it’s also for the safety of the NZ noctural wildlife.
 I don’t want Pringles hunting and bringing in innocent creatures during the night.
-He seemed to get used to being locked inside after a few weeks, he began coming in on his own as soon as it started getting dark and would curl up in his bed, quite happy to settle in for the night.
+He seemed to get used to being locked inside after a few weeks, and he began coming in on his own as soon as it started getting dark, curling up in his bed, quite happy to settle in for the night.

-One chilly winter’s evening, we were sitting watching something on TV.
-Pringles was curled up in his cat bed with his soft baby blanket draped over him, and there were soft snoring noises and grunts being emitted from the depths of the bed.
-Dear Catty must have been fast asleep when all of a sudden he shot out of the bed, levitating about a metre off the floor, he went higher than our coffee table!
+One chilly winter’s evening, we were sitting watching something on TV, and Pringles was curled up in his cat bed with his soft baby blanket draped over him.
+There were soft snoring noises and grunts being emitted from the depths of his bed.
+Dear Catty must have been fast asleep when all of a sudden he shot out of the bed, levitating about a metre off the floor, he went higher than our coffee table.
 He landed on all four paws and immediately levitated again before sitting on the floor next to his bed.
-He looked at his bed, looked at us and had this really confused look on his face before acting all sheepish.
-He must have been having a nightmare and his bed suddenly decided to “eat” him.
+He looked at the bed, looked at us and had this really confused look on his face, before acting all sheepish.
+He must have been having a nightmare when his bed suddenly decided to “eat” him.
 It really was funny and we couldn’t help but laugh at him.
 Unfortunately, it’s one of those had-to-be-there moments that I wish I could have captured on video.
 We still laugh about it, years later!

-The next day he sneezed a lot!
-I started to think something was wrong but it was Saturday afternoon and the Vet had already closed for the day, so I had to wait until Monday morning before speaking to them.
+The next day he sneezed a lot.
+I started to think something was wrong but it was a Saturday afternoon and the Vet had already closed for the day, so I had to wait until Monday morning before speaking to them.
 Pringles kept us up that entire night with a runny nose and loud sneezing fits.
-By Monday morning, he was so blocked up that he had to breathe through his mouth and he kept waking us up every 2 hours (at night) with continual sneezing fits, coughing and a blocked nose.
+By Monday morning, he was so blocked up that he had to breathe through his mouth, and he kept waking us up every two hours (at night) with continual sneezing fits, coughing and a blocked nose.
 He even stopped eating and drinking.
-It was like having a sick baby in the house!
+It was like having a sick baby in the house.

-Off to the Vet we went, only to be told that he did have the dreaded cat flu!
+Early Monday morning, off to the Vet we went, only to be told that he did have the dreaded cat flu!
 There are three types of Cat Flu; one viral that doesn’t respond to antibiotics and two bacterial types that can be treated with antibiotics.
-As it turned out, he had the horrible viral kind, the one that is really bad and cats can die from it if not treated in time!
+As it turned out, he had the horrible viral kind, the one that is really bad and cats can die from it if not treated in time.
 The poor little guy was running a very high fever (40.8°C, normal for a cat is around 38°C) but thankfully the flu was limited to his nose and throat and hadn’t gone into his chest yet.
-We’d managed to catch it early.
-The vet gave him painkillers and an antibiotic injection to prevent him from getting a secondary bacterial infection and I paid my hefty vet bill before taking my poor kitty home and tucking him up into his bed.
+We had managed to catch it early.
+The vet gave him painkillers and an antibiotic injection to prevent him from getting a secondary bacterial infection, and I paid my hefty vet bill before taking my poor kitty home and tucking him up into his bed.
 I felt helpless, there wasn’t much that I could do to help him, he just had to fight this off on his own.

 Poor Catty sounded awful!
 I had to lock him inside as it was far too cold outside for me to let him out, there was a chilly winter wind blowing and I had to prevent him for developing a further infection, pneumonia or from infecting other neighbourhood cats.
 I had placed his bed next to the window, in the weak winter sun, to keep him warm and tucked him up in his bed under his baby blanket.
 Unfortunately, he had to get used to using his ’emergency’ litter box until he got better, he hates having to use an undignified litter box and prefers to go out in the garden.